 Lake's (2007) Interview notes from Karuk tribal member Harold Tripp reinforce this point: "Most of these mountains got their altars destroyed because that's right where the Forest Service put their lookouts" (Tripp, pers. com.
 2005).
-More recently, Dr. Frank Lake shared the following story by way of illustrating the multilayered impacts that come from non-Native agency actions.
-In 2017 while working as a USFS Heritage Natural Resource Advisor Dr. Lake was visiting one particular ridge and found evidence of "prehistoric" family camping areas and Manzanita processing sites.
+More recently, Dr. Frank

+Lake shared the following story by way of illustrating the multilayered impacts that come from non-Native agency actions.
+Fire resistant ridge systems characterized by open grasses, Manzanita and Sugar Pines result from highly tuned traditional fire management carried out over decades.
+In 2017 while working as a USFS Heritage natural Resource Advisor Lake was visiting one particular ridge and found evidence of "prehistoric" family camping areas and Manzanita processing sites.
 From the large open characteristic of the Manzanita he could see that it had grown up under more open conditions.
 This would have been a site characterized by large open canopy and understory of bunchgrasses.
 However, over the past decades this ridge, like many others, had been a target of past fire suppression activities.
 With fire suppression, Douglas fir and other brush species had invaded the site, but there were a few remnant Sugar Pines as evidence of the prior vegetation characteristics and legacy of prior tribal stewardship.
 Frank explains: